determined-ai/determined/docs/setup-cluster/deploy-cluster/gcp/install-gcp.rst

       gcloud auth application-default login

-   This command will open a login page in your browser where you can sign in to the Google account that has access to your project.
+   This command will open a sign-in page in your browser where you can sign in to the Google account that has access to your project.
 Ensure your user account has ``Owner`` access to the project you want to deploy your cluster in.